 We generally do not engage in research and development.
-In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the NATI.
+In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the Israeli National Authority for Technological Innovation (previously known as the Office of the Chief Scientist in the Israeli Ministry of Economy and Industry of the State of Israel) (the "NATI").
 Printel was created specifically to develop printed electronic technologies that are an alternative innovative technology for the electronics industry.
+In addition, in 2020 we entered to additional participation in a consortium within the framework of the MAGNET program of the NATI.
 Under the terms of the consortium, each member of the consortium received an advance for its research and development costs for a specific research and development project assigned to it by the consortium.
 The NATI reimburses 66% of the approved research and development expenses, less certain consortium expenses.
 These reimbursements are contingent upon our submitting periodic reports prepared in accordance with the requirements of the NATI.
 We are not required to pay the NATI royalties with respect to this grant.